| Distance (km) | Ascent (metres) | Number of days | |

 Overview

-The Way starts near the mouth of the dynamic River Spey and generally follows its valley upstream to Aviemore.
+The Way starts near the mouth of the dynamic River Spey and generally follows its valley upstream via Aviemore to Newtonmore.
 The Tomintoul spur offers very fine scenery and a distillery experience, but transport is needed to return to the spine of the Way.
 The route features great scenery in the Spey valley, in places following the river banks closely, elsewhere crossing open moorland or following disused railway trackbed.
 You progress from the Moray Firth to the Cairngorms in a valley that saw the birth of legal whisky distilling.

 Highlights